 3. Use a staging environment or take a backup

 If, for some reason, an update has a feature or fix that you do need right away, then I strongly suggest using a staging environment to test with first (even for the smallest of updates!).
 Many hosts have staging environments now, so make sure you take advantage of them.
 This is what they are meant to be used for: testing.

 If you don’t have time to test on a staging site, then at least take a snapshot (backup) of your site.
 With hosting providers like Kinsta, this literally takes 10 seconds, and then if you notice any problems later, you can instantly roll back.

 Here is a screenshot of my Trello card that I use for weekly backups.
 I go through this once a week before making any updates to plugins or themes on my sites.

-The next time that shiny new plugin update comes around, ask yourself if you really need it today.
-If you don’t, and it isn’t security related, wait a week or so.
-Trust me, you’ll thank me in the long run.
-I have been doing updates this way for a long time and almost never experience anything breaking anymore.
+The next time that shiny new plugin update comes around ask yourself if you really need it today.
+If you don’t, and it isn’t security-related, wait a week or so.
+Trust me; you’ll thank me in the long run.
+I have been doing updates this way for a long time and seldom experience anything breaking anymore.

 I would love to hear your thoughts on updating plugins and themes.
 What is your workflow?
 Let me know below in the comments.